Thor Broadcast Logo

 • Available in 3x (H-IPRF-3024) or 12x (H-IPRF-12096) card chassis

-• Every 4 adjacent RF carriers independently managed system
+• Every 4 adjacent RF carriers are an independently managed system

 • Supports worldwide DVB standards: QAM, 8VSB, DVB-T, DVB-C, and ISDB-T